CraigWilliams/Xecutioner/README.md

 ## Why Not Just Use Autotest

 Good question.
-In a lot of cases, it is the best option.
+In many cases, it is the best option.

 I am a big fan of running tests using Autotest, Guard, etc. but many times this is not the best solution for the current application that is being built.
 A legacy system that has extremely slow tests is a good example